ctnava/rxtechnotes/law/hipaa.md

 ### 🔗 Covered Entities

+`any person, business, or institution that provides healthcare or keeps records on patients`

 **Covered Entities** are subject to HIPAA because they transmit health information (*in any form*) in connection with standard transactions.
 They include:

 - **Healthcare Providers**: Physicians, clinics, hospitals, pharmacists, pharmacies